ProRecognition

 Our recommendation for you:

-Since your profession is not regulated in Germany, the recognition procedure doesn’t mandate a specific level of German.
+Since your profession is not regulated in Germany, the recognition process doesn’t mandate a specific level of German.
+A certified A2 level is required in case the recognition of vocational education resulted in a partial recognition.
 However, since you’ll be working with guests, employers will expect you to know German at least at the following levels:

-• Hotel service: C1 or higher + excellent English communication skills
+- Hotel service, Front Desk manager: B2 or higher + excellent English communication skills

 Ideally, you should try learning as much German as possible.
 Knowing German helps a lot when it comes to finding a job – often, the better your language skills, the higher your chances of being successful in your job hunt.